otus-devops-2019-05/ivbor7_microservices/README.md

 So, I've aligned the privileges of these binaries, recreated the cluster and have got an access to it.

+It's happened again, containers do not start, the cluster stops responding and VM is getting stuck.
+Increasing memory allocated to the VM fixed the problem: `$ minikube config set memory 6000`

- - hearth labels set for pods identification within the cluster:
+- point the labels for pods identification within the cluster:

 ```yml
 ---